ndomx/Smartplug/README.md

 # Smartplug
 ## Description

-Turn your lights on/off via WiFi!
-In this project we will make a smartplug using the ESP8266 microcontroller and communicate with it using MQTT.
+ESP8266 project to control plugs over WiFi.

 The project is divided in two parts:
 1. Programming the microcontroller (MCU).
 2. Designing a PCB for the smartplug.

-The current version of the prototype is about 6mm x 8mm, it has a fuse socket, and allows you to control the smartplug either via WiFi or manually (i.e. a normal light switch).
+The current version of the prototype is about 65mm x 65mm, and allows you to control the smartplug either via WiFi or manually (i.e. a normal light switch).

 I decided to use MQTT protocol mainly because of its simplicity and because it's very lightweight.